How Puerto Rico Lives Up to Its “Island of Enchantment” Nickname

 Snorkeling in Icacos is a popular activity for those visiting Puerto Rico.
 You may recognize it as a shooting location for movies like Pirates of the Caribbean.
 This small, uninhabited island off the eastern coast of the mainland is surrounded by crystal-clear waters and vibrant marine life.
 Explore the coral reefs and swim alongside schools of tropical fish, sea turtles, and even rays.

 The calm and shallow waters make Icacos an ideal destination for beginners, but there are also plenty of deeper areas for more experienced snorkelers to explore.
 East Island Excursions offers a fantastic guided tour with lunch and cocktails included.
-With its stunning natural beauty and abundance of marine life, Icacos is a must-visit destination for anyone seeking an unforgettable snorkeling experience in Puerto Rico.
+With its stunning natural beauty and abundant marine life, Icacos is a must-visit destination for anyone seeking an unforgettable snorkeling experience in Puerto Rico.

 puerto rico